400 Grading Policies: M.S.W. Handbook

 400.1 Grades for Coursework

 All courses will be graded on a Pass/Marginal Pass/Fail basis in accordance with the course rubric.
-Any student who fails a course must repeat and pass that course in order to graduate from the program; no course may be re-taken more than once.
+Any student who fails a required course must repeat and pass that course in order to graduate from the program; no course may be re-taken more than once.

 Grades are kept indefinitely as part of the student’s permanent record (Section 900.2).